|

 "Tecumseh's Creed"/Shawnee

-Seek to make your life long, and its purpose the service of your people.
-Prepare a noble death song for the day you go over the great divide.
+to make your life long, and its purpose the service of your people.
+Prepare a noble death song for the day you go over the

+great divide.
 Always give a word or sign of salute when passing a friend, or even a stranger, when in a lonely place.
+Show

 Unity